Birth Mom Questions: What Kind of Adoption Is Best – Open, Closed, Semi-Open?

 As an expectant mother, you want to carefully consider all of your options before you make an adoption decision.
 By taking each advantage and drawback into account, you can have a more comprehensive idea of closed adoption and determine whether this route is best for you.

 Ultimately, it’s important to remember that everyone’s situation is unique.
 As such, only you know which course of action is most appropriate.
 If privacy and a sense of closure are important to you, closed adoption may be the right choice.
 However, if you want to watch your child grow, you should choose a semi-open adoption or open adoption.
 A totally open adoption has disadvantages though.
 It can be difficult for you to move forward with your life if the adoption is totally open.
+It can also raise some concerns about boundaries.
 It can also be difficult for the adoptive parents to parent the child, and for the child to respect the parents as his/her parents.

 A semi-open adoption allows you to watch your child grow from a distance.
 It gives you a sense of peace in knowing that your child is loved and cared for as you watch him/her grow.
-Additionally, the adoptive parents will have met you and gotten to know you, so they can tell the child about you and your love for him.
+Additionally, the adoptive parents will have met you and gotten to know you, so they can tell the child about you and your love for him/her.
+The best part is that your child will know that this was a decision made from love and that you never “gave him/her up”.
+The child will see that the continued level of interest that you have in watching them grow means you truly care about him/her having the best life possible.

-Once you’ve sought out the advice you need and decided which option is right for you, you’ll be ready to visit adoption agencies in Florida to find the perfect family for your child.
+Once you’ve sought out the advice you need and decided which option is right for you, you’ll be ready to visit Fladoptions.com to find the perfect family for your child.